Gametoast/ClassicCollectionModPatch/readme.md

 ## Adding mods/addons & making file changes
 1. Place the downloaded mod into the 'addon2' (or 'addon') folder
 2. Run the 'run_after_making_changes_xxx' script ( windows, switch & linux/steamdeck supported)
+3. Note: Some mods have 'custom_gc' or 'user_script' files that go along with them.
+Put these in the mod folder that they belong to.
+If a mod has some scripts that should not be run, create a 'disabled' folder for that mod and place them inside that 'disabled' folder.
+Files inside a 'disabled' folder will be ignored.

 #### What the 'run_after_making_changes_xxx' script does:
 1. Renames the '_lvl_pc' folders to '_lvl_common' inside the addon folders (the Game seems to be able to better reference the dlc files that way)